Aimeedeer/org-notes/content/blockchain/play-with-substrate.md

 2020-11-17 17:20:54  🙌 Starting consensus session on top of parent 0x4b4fa8e91ef020d0544796b1dc9c26c046662b6bae182be5fa5548f9818863b4
 2020-11-17 17:20:54  🎁 Prepared block for proposing at 2 [hash: 0x42d318b1165e2217212499aad57c1d6c89637668fb5d02d482415ef8eaa9f4da; parent_hash: 0x4b4f…63b4; extrinsics (1): [0x029c…6c04]]
 ```

+### Thoughts {#thoughts}

+My experience with Polkadot, Substrate, and ink so far is pleasant.
+The documentation is up to date enough with detailed step by step
+descriptions.
+I can follow along smoothly.

+There are some things I couldn't figure out at the first moment.
+I realized that mostly because I am not familiar with Rust language and
+its ecosystem.
+For example, if I know Cargo better, I would learn
+to use `cargo install` and `cargo build` correctly with necessary arguments.

 ## 2020-11-15 Start {#2020-11-15-start}